prehypotheses/configurations/README.md

 <br>

-Foremost, each hub hosts an overarching configuration file - <a href="data/s3_parameters.json">data/s3_parameters.json</a> - which outlines a few settings for each project's specific Amazon S3 (Simple Storage Service) sections; <a href="data/s3_parameters.yaml">data/s3_parameters.yaml</a> is the YAML format.
+Foremost, each hub hosts an overarching configuration file - <a href="data/s3_parameters.json">data/s3_parameters.json</a> - which outlines a few settings for each project's specific Amazon S3 (Simple Storage Service) sections; <a href="data/s3_parameters.yaml">data/s3_parameters.yaml</a> is the <abbr title="YAML Ain't Markup Language">YAML</abbr> format.
 Via <a href="data/s3_parameters.json">data/s3_parameters.json</a>, and further settings, repositories, i.e., packages, retrieve data from, and deliver calculations to, project specific Amazon S3 sections.

 <br>